Xunius/gplot/docs/index.rst

 Quick start
 ###########

-After installation of `gplot` and `basemap`, create a isofill/contourf plot of the global sea level pressure field (included in the installation) using the following snippet:
+After installation of `gplot` and `basemap`, create a isofill/contourf plot of the global sea level pressure field (sample data included in the installation) using the following snippet:

 ::

     import matplotlib.pyplot as plt